Skip to main content

 My child doesn’t think they are vaping nicotine.
 How can we identify if the e-cigarette they are using contains nicotine?

-E-cigarettes are not currently regulated, and the labels do not necessarily accurately describe what’s in them.
-Several studies have found that up to 70% of e-cigarette labels that say they don’t contain nicotine actually do contain nicotine.
+The labels on most vapes don't necessarily accurately describe what’s in them.
+Several studies have found that over 80% of e-cigarette labels that say they don’t contain nicotine do, in fact, contain nicotine.
 It is reasonable to assume that anyone finding themselves addicted to vaping is inhaling nicotine.

 My child is addicted to vaping.
 What supports exist to help them?